DrYenyen/PPPwn-Tinker-GUI/README.md

 This tool is open-source and provided as-is.
 Under the hood it utilizes new functionality added to PPPwn_cpp by nn9dev with the help of Borris_ta (and is also open source!)

-Please be sure to read the instructions carefully, and happy Tkintering tinkering! far more neutral tone I think
+Please be sure to read the instructions carefully, and happy tinkering!

 # Installing Dependencies for C++ version
 1. Download and install [Npcap1.79](https://npcap.com/#download)